Looking After Your Skin Hygiene Suitable for stages: Pregnancy, 0 - 3 Months, 3 - 6 Months, 6 - 12 Months

 Maintaining a healthy skin barrier

 Many dietary nutrients and adequate hydration/water content contribute to healthy skin.
 During pregnancy, your skin is growing to accommodate your baby in your belly and can feel stretched, dry and itchy, leading to stretch marks appearing.
 A good skincare routine and making sure your body has the hydration and nutrients to support your skin growth around your growing belly can make a difference to your skin's appearance.
 Using a pH balanced natural soap or shower gel and natural hair care products suitable for sensitive skin and synthetic fragrances will help you wash in the shower or bath with confidence.
+Products such as Mummy's Tummy are made especially for pregnant skin.

 Avoid products with triclosan, an antibacterial substance in cleansers, toothpastes, and some children’s toys.
 Your skin is supposed to have bacteria on it, which makes up your skin microbiome to protect your body- antibacterial products rid all bacteria good and bad from your body, leaving you vulnerable to attack.
 Your skin microbiome will be passed onto your child through skin contact and your body and breastfeeding.
 Toxins can also disrupt your skin microbiome, whether you get these through products which touch your skin, your food, your water, your air or anywhere in your environment.
 It would be wise to spot test any new skin or mouthcare product and monitor for any adverse reactions.